cashapp/AccessibilitySnapshot/README.md

 ## Getting Started

 By default, AccessibilitySnapshot uses [iOSSnapshotTestCase](https://github.com/uber/ios-snapshot-test-case) to record snapshots and perform comparisons.
 Before setting up accessibility snapshot tests, make sure your project is set up for standard snapshot testing.
 Accessibility snapshot tests require that the test target has a host application.
+See the [Extensions](#extensions) section below for a list of other available snapshotting options.

 ### CocoaPods